Real1tyy/PeriodicNotesPlanner/docs-site/docs/intro.md

 # Welcome to Periodix-Planner

+Time is your scarcest resource — and the hardest one to “optimize” because you can’t get more of it.

-**Periodix-Planner** transforms your Obsidian vault into a **time-aware planning system**.
-It automatically generates interconnected periodic notes (daily, weekly, monthly, quarterly, yearly) and provides powerful time budgeting tools to help you allocate your most precious resource: **time**.
+**Periodix-Planner** turns your Obsidian vault into a **time-aware planning system**.
+It automatically generates and connects periodic notes (daily → yearly) and adds a structured way to plan **time investments**, not just tasks.

 ## 🎯 What is Periodix-Planner?

+Most planning systems focus on output (“What did I get done?”).
+Periodix-Planner focuses on inputs (“What am I spending my time on?”).

+**This plugin is not a task manager.** Tasks are result-oriented.
+Periodix-Planner is time-oriented.

+The core idea is to treat time like a finite investment portfolio:

+- Allocate hours into categories (work, learning, health, relationships, projects)
+- Observe where time actually goes over days/weeks/months
+- Decide whether those investments are worth the returns you’re getting

-Periodix-Planner is an Obsidian plugin that combines:
+Periodix-Planner combines:

 - **📅 Automatic Periodic Note Generation** - Creates notes for each time period automatically
 - **🔗 Interconnected Note Web** - Links notes hierarchically through frontmatter properties